 What you will be left with is a list of VCs that are actively seeking companies like yours.
 Once you have this list, you need to identify the right partner at that firm to contact.

 Identifying the Right Partner at a Venture Capital Firm

 As mentioned above, venture capital firms are composed of individual partners (and associates that assist them).
 These partners make venture capital investment decisions and typically take a seat on each portfolio company’s Board.

 Partners tend to invest in what they know, so finding a partner that has past work experience in your industry is very helpful.
 This relevant experience allows them to more fully understand your venture’s value proposition and gives them confidence that they can add value, thus encouraging them to invest.

 Fortunately, most venture capital firm websites list their partners with great pride.
-Each partner typically has a bio that includes their educational credentials, business accomplishments and investments that they have made.
+Each partner typically has a bio that includes their educational credentials, business accomplishments, and VC investments that they have made.
 In identifying the right venture capital partner to contact for your company, try to find the partner that, from their background, will truly grasp the opportunity and can really add value.